workleap/wl-foundry-cli/CONTRIBUTING.md

 When the package is built from the `pnpm dev` command, you can attach a debugger and debug directly from the TypeScript files.

+### Working with Storybook in `templates`

+First, navigate to the folder of the template you want to work with powershell.
+After, run the command `pnpm i --ignore-workspace` to locally install all the dependencies needed.

+You will also want to configure MSW for local testing, without affecting the template. `pnpm dlx msw init public` will automatically generate the `generatedServiceWorker.js` file in the `public` folder.

+To start the Storybook server, run `pnpm storybook`.
+This will start the Storybook server and will allow you to see the components in action.

 ### Linting

 To run lint on the packages, call `pnpm lint` from the project root folder.